digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rerat.C.Methods.md

   ![alt text](Picea_jezoensis_Cut.jpg){max-height: 500px, max-width: 500px, display: block, margin: 0 auto}
   _<center>Fig.XX-XX: The location of the sampling is indicated with the scalpel</center>_

-  The different pictures and the geolocalisation of the sampled plants, are then imported on iNaturalist (should I add a paragraphe to explain what iNat is ?) to confirm the belonging of the specimen to a species.
+  The different pictures and the geolocalisation of the sampled plants, are then imported on iNaturalist to confirm the belonging of the specimen to a species.
 This, allows the collectors to harvest large quantities of plant matter without having to be trained botanists themselves, speeding up the progression of the project and allowing for interesting citizen science initiatives.

   The organ must be separated from the parent organism.
 After the cut, the organ is wrapped in a brown coffee filter, and shoved in a falcon tube closed with a perforated cap.
 Each tube is pre-labeled with a unique QR-code which allows to identify and track the sample through its preparation and storage.
   The tubes are then temporarily submerged in liquid nitrogen.
-  If they can't be freeze-dryed immediatel, all tubes are stored in a -70°C freezer
+  If they can't be freeze-dryed immediatelly, all tubes are stored in a -70°C freezer.

   ### Extraction